Czech ministers wary of Russian firms in nuclear plant expansion

 It is not clear however that a contract will be awarded in the near term, because low electricity prices make nuclear energy economically unviable without some form of state support - something CEZ has yet to win from the new government.

-However, there is a broad political consensus in the Czech Republic in favour of nuclear energy.
+However, there is a broad political consensus in the Czech Republic in favor of nuclear energy.

 Stropnicky's views were also backed by Jiri Dienstbier, a Social Democrat and minister for human rights.